raoulmoise/devops-homelab/containers/qbittorrent/README.md

 ## ⏳ Installation

-qBittorrent was installed using the Docker Compose file provided by [linuxserver](https://hub.docker.com/r/linuxserver/qbittorrent) and modified the environment specifically for my homelab.
+qBittorrent was installed using the Docker Compose file provided by [linuxserver](https://hub.docker.com/r/linuxserver/qbittorrent) and modified to suit my homelab environment.

 ---